We get hands-on with ELE-GO’s Carbon Fibre Electric Scooter, and it’s Awesome!

 Don’t worry though, if you’re already a proud electric scooter owner and want to know whether the ELE-GO is a worthy upgrade?
 I’ll be covering everything you need to know as well.

 Currently, in the electric scooter market, most models fit into two categories.
-Lightweight & portable options like the ELE-GO and heavier, bulkier scooters that offer smoother rides like the Xioami M365 & EUNI ES808.
+Lightweight & portable options like the ELE-GO and heavier, bulkier scooters that offer smoother rides like the Xiaomi M365 & EUNI ES808.

 Due to the compact and lightweight design, quick-release handlebars, carry bag and hard-tyre setup, the ELE-GO scooter is the perfect Urban Commuter!